kmh52826-collab/Enterprise-Knowledge-Base-Design/docs/erd-specifications.md

 ### Key Points

-- AI results do not become official deliverables immediately upon generation; they are applied to actual business tables only after user review and selection.
+- AI results do not become official deliverables immediately upon generation.
+They are applied to actual business tables after user review and selection.
-- The generated source and applied result are separated, and the model, input conditions, selecting user, and application status are recorded.
+- Original generated content is kept separate from the actual application result, and the model used, input conditions, selecting user, and application status are recorded.
-- Applied results must pass through the same formal review and approval Workflow as other business data.
+- The business principle is that applied results follow the same formal review and approval procedures as other business data.
+There is no direct FK from the AI result tables to Workflow.
+- `ai_generation_job.project_id` allows NULL, so not every generation job is required to be linked to a specific project.

 ---